SpicyChicken6/Common_metabolomics-data-analysis_tasks/README.md

 Steps:
 1. Git clone or download the github folder;
 2. Open the terminal, and go to this folder;
-3. Enter 'pip install dist/metabolomics_analysis_tools-0.1.0.tar.gz' to install the package locally;
+3. Enter `pip install dist/metabolomics_analysis_tools-0.1.0.tar.gz` to install the package locally;

 *---Sample data file---*